Inclusion, Diversity, Equity & Alignment (IDEA)

 Ginsburg Institute for Health Equity Scholars Program

-Thanks to Orlando philanthropist Alan H. Ginsburg and the Ginsburg Family Foundation's generous gift of $25 million, vital work will begin to create the Ginsburg Institute for Health Equity at Nemours Children's Health.
+Thanks to Orlando philanthropist Alan H. Ginsburg and the Ginsburg Family Foundation's generous gift of $25 million, vital work will begin to create the Ginsburg Institute for Health Equity at Nemours Children's.
 This first-of-its-kind initiative will advance health equity for children in medically underserved communities in Florida and across the United States by building a world-class interdisciplinary program that goes well beyond medicine.

 The new Ginsburg Institute will also bring together a team of world-renowned pediatric specialists, behavioral economists, health services researchers, environmental health experts, data informaticists and other professionals.
 Research and policy findings will be shared through local, national and international publications and forums to address the underlying social determinants of health and ultimately change how children's health is defined.